Sisseton Wahpeton College: Campus

 The college has recently expanded its facilities and programs; one of the final products of this was Song to the Great Spirit, the new SWC Vocational Education Building.
 Designed as a facility where students could learn building trades by constructing a single-family home inside, the building's unique design makes the SWC campus a local landmark.

 The building is an example of culturally contextual architectural design: it is in the shape of four Indian figures who, with drumsticks raised, are singing a traditional Dakota song using their drum.
 The building honors SWC's history and that of the Dakota people.
 The figures are made of fiberglass and are almost fully functional.
 Two house stairwells, one the elevator, and the other the utility and storage closets.

 SWC has also almost doubled its square footage, with added classrooms and offices and an Early Childhood Education Center.
-Also part of the campus is a auditorium, which also houses the transmitter for KXSW, a local radio station.
+Also part of the campus is an auditorium, which also houses the transmitter for KXSW, a local radio station.